MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-I-Federal-Trade-Commission/subchapter-C-Regulations-Under-Specific-Acts-Congress/part-305-Energy-Water-Use-Labeling-Consumer-Products-Under-Energy-Policy-Conservation-Act-Energy-Labeling-Rule/subjectgroup-ECFR84588335088a37d-Required-Disclosures/section-305.11.md

 Models with similar features have automatic defrost, side-mounted freezer, and through-the-door ice.

-(iv) Labels for freezers must contain a statement as illustrated in the prototype labels in appendix L and specified as follows (fill in the blanks with the appropriate year and energy cost figures):
+(iv) Labels for freezers must contain a statement as illustrated in the prototype labels in appendix L and specified as follows (fill in the blanks with the appropriate energy cost figure):

 Your cost will depend on your utility rates and use.

-[Insert statement required by § 305.11(f)(10)(v).]
+[Insert statement required by § 305.11(f)(10)(v)].

-Estimated energy cost is based on a national average electricity cost of \_\_cents per kWh.
+Estimated energy cost based on a national average electricity cost of \_\_ cents per kWh.

 *ftc.gov/energy*.